tobsdb/tobsdb/docs/clients/overview.md

 - `where`: The conditions to check against in the query.
 - `data`: The data to use in the query.

-In Search-only and Search-Change `*Unique` queries, in the `where` argument, only unique or primary-key fields are used in the operation even if others are provided.
+In the `where` argument for Search-only and Search-Change `*Unique` queries, only unique or primary-key fields can used in the operation.
+Other fields are ignored, even if provided.

-In Search-only and Search-Change `*Many` queries, in the `where` argument, there are dynamic search options available for `Int` and `String` fields:
+In the `where` argument for Search-only and Search-Change `*Many` queries, there are dynamic search options available for `Int` and `String` fields:

 - `Int`: eq, ne, gt, gte, lt, lte
 - `String`: contains, startsWith, endsWith

-In Search-Change queries, in the `data` argument, there are dynamic search change options available for `Int` and `Vector` fields:
+In the `data` argument for Search-Change queries, there are dynamic change options available for `Int` and `Vector` fields:

 - `Int`: increment, decrement
 - `Vector`: push

-*In all queries, only fields that are defined in the schema are used, even if others are provided.
+*In all queries, only fields that are defined in the schema are used, if others are provided they will be ignored.

 ## Example Request